There’s a world of difference in flavour between the different apples available. But what are the best tasting apples?

-Ambrosia apples are richly sweet and low in acidity.
+Ambrosia apples are richly sweet and low in acidity, and are often available grown organically.
 The distinctive taste has complex depth of floral notes and pear-like aromatics.
 Fresh Ambrosia fruits have firm flesh with a satisfying crisp texture when eaten fresh.
 While they can be used in cooked recipes, Ambrosia apples are mainly enjoyed fresh or only very gently cooked.

 The Ambrosia apple is fairly new and is not known to be a parent to any other commercially-produced apple varieties.
 As a chance seedling, its own breeding is unknown, but likely includes the Golden Delicious as a parent or grandparent variety.

 Cox’s Orange Pippin is a sweet and crisp fresh-eating heirloom apple.
 Cox’s apple was discovered in England as a chance seedling tree.
 True to their name, these apples are are warm yellow-orange colour with a rich red blush.
 Cox’s Orange Pippin is quite possibly England’s favourite apple.

 Cox’s Orange Pippin apples are sugary-sweet, but also pack a nice acidic sharp flavour.
 They have fruity notes to their taste that can be almost tropical, especially in a good growing year.
 Cox’s apples are a real treat to eat fresh, but they also can be used in baking, as they keep a nice firm texture when cooked.